Terre des Hommes for World Refugee Day on June 20th

 »In South Sudan, the emergency of refugees is particularly drastic: the food aids were not sufficient before the cuts.
 The recording communities are overcrowded and the adults have little chance of finding a regular job without help.
 The result is that many children are malnourished, cannot go to school or even have to work themselves, «says Hofert.

-“This shows that the life and future of millions of children are at stake.
-Terre Des Hommes therefore calls on the Federal Government and the members of the Bundestag to provide further life -saving resources instead of reducing humanitarian commitment as announced.
-Where other partners fail, it is all the more decisive that we step in wherever possible and stay firmly alongside the children. "
+"This shows that the lives and futures of millions of children are at stake.
+Terre des Hommes therefore calls on the German government and members of the Bundestag to continue providing life-saving resources instead of reducing humanitarian efforts as announced.
+Where other partners fail, it is all the more crucial that we step in wherever possible and remain firmly by the children's side."